 07 December 2020

-Did you know that people with long-term complex care needs may be eligible to receive funding from the NHS that would cover all of their care costs?
-The NHS also offer some people the option of having their care organised for them, and they may pay for home adaptations too.
+Did you know that you may be eligible to receive funding from the NHS that would cover every penny of your care costs?
+The NHS may pay for your care if you have long-term complex care needs, they may also pay for any home adaptations that you need.

-In this article, we will explain what NHS Continuing Healthcare funding is, who is eligible for this money and how to get CHC funding.
-We are also going to talk about what a CHC funding checklist consists of and how continuing healthcare assessments work.
+Let us guide you through understanding what NHS Continuing Healthcare funding is, whether you are eligible for this money and how to get NHS CHC funding.
+We’ll also break down what a CHC funding checklist consists of and how continuing healthcare assessments work.